carlosperate/awesome-microbit/README.md

 - [Micro:bit Xamarin](https://play.google.com/store/apps/details?id=com.sumitgouthaman.microbitble) ([Source code](https://github.com/sumitgouthaman/microbit-ble-mobile)) - Android app that demonstrates communicating with BBC micro:bit over Bluetooth LE and getting sensor data.
 As an open source app, it's a good example of using Xamaring with the micro:bit.
 - [bitty blue](http://www.bittysoftware.com/apps/bitty_blue.html) - iOS and Android app that provides a collection of fun things to do with a BBC micro:bit (or compatible device) and Bluetooth.
 - [micro:bit logger](https://play.google.com/store/apps/details?id=nl.defbu.mblogger) - Android app that enables users to log data from the BLE services and export it to a file.
 - [Kitronik Move](https://play.google.com/store/apps/details?id=com.kitronik.kitronikmove) - Android app that presents a D-Pad interface to control a micro:bit over Bluetooth LE.
+- [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) - A generic tool for Android that allows you to scan, advertise and explore BLE devices.
+It supports the micro:bit by including information on the micro:bit services, custom macros and more.

 ## ChromeOS Apps